'She'll Look Like A Boss': Vice President-Elect Kamala Harris Inspires Young Girls

 "I really felt this connection," Sadie now says.

-As for Harris's trajectory to the second highest office in the land, "it's a little bit disappointing that it's 2020 and just now we're having a woman become vice president," Sadie says.
+As for Harris' trajectory to the second-highest office in the land, "it's a little bit disappointing that it's 2020 and just now we're having a woman become vice president," Sadie says.
 "But I definitely think it's also uplifting."

 And, she adds with a laugh, "I think that she'll look like a boss!
 Which'll be very cool."

-Last September, at the Polk County Steak Fry in Des Moines, an Iowa presidential campaign ritual, Harris jumped in and danced with gusto alongside the Isiserettes, a legendary youth drill and drum corps.
+In September 2019, at the Polk County Steak Fry in Des Moines, an Iowa presidential campaign ritual, Harris jumped in and danced with gusto alongside the Isiserettes, a legendary youth drill-and-drum corps.

-"She hopped right in line and she started to groove with us," says Jonna Coleman, 17, who's been dancing with the team since she was 7.
+"She hopped right in line, and she started to groove with us," says Jonna Coleman, 17, who has been dancing with the team since she was 7.

 "She did good for her first time!" reports Jonna's friend and Isiserettes teammate Dierra Coleman, also 17.
 "She was trying to, like, replicate our moves, which was pretty funny to see.
 She definitely stepped the bar up with what she did, for sure."